luojia65/rfcs/text/0000-author-attached-crates-io-names.md

 ## Get access to a brand

-Time goes on ans you are now an active library developer in Rust and often publish libraries.
+Time goes on and you are now an active library developer in Rust and often publish libraries.
 You could be working for a group or work on your own thus often switch between brands.
 By the time you successfully registered an account for `crates.io`, you own one personal brand with your account name.
 Your group, company or school may register their own accounts to acquire their brands.
 If you need to use your group's brand, the account of the group may grant you access for a time period in `crates.io` web settings.